 This reality should cause us to praise God for Christmas.
 When we could not get to Him, He came to us.
 C.S.
 Lewis explained the incarnation by saying, “If Shakespeare and Hamlet could ever meet, it must be Shakespeare’s doing.
 Hamlet could initiate nothing.”
 Hamlet, a character of Shakespeare, was confounded to the pages of a script.
 The only way for Hamlet to know Shakespeare was for Shakespeare to write himself into the play.

 Our Lord stepped into the play, clothed in human flesh.
 As John 1:14 says, “And the Word became flesh and dwelt among us, and we have seen His glory, glory as of the only Son from the Father, full of grace and truth.”
 Jesus came to us to make us fit for the presence of God.
-He came so that our status as sinners would be changed to children of God.
-He accomplished this by living the life we could not and by going to the cross to pay the penalty for our sins.
-He absorbed God’s wrath so that we, who were disqualified from his presence because of sin, are now covered in His righteousness.
+He came to change our status as sinners to children of God.
+Jesus accomplished this by living the life we could not and by going to the cross to pay the penalty for our sins.
+He absorbed God’s wrath to cover us, disqualified from his presence because of sin, in His righteousness.

 If you have trusted in Jesus for salvation, you have glimpsed the glory of God in Christ.
 He has made you fit for His presence.
 You can draw near to the throne of grace in your time of need.
 There is no need to dread condemnation because there is therefore now no condemnation for those who are in Christ (Romans 8:1).
 God has put His very Spirit inside you as a guarantee of the eternal inheritance you will receive.